akashacms/epub-guide/documents/2b-install-akashacms.html.md

 See [akashacms.com/install.html](http://akashacms.com/install.html) for more details on how to install AkashaCMS.
 The basic process is:

 ```
-    $ npm install -g akashacms
+    $ npm install -g akashacms-cli
 ```

 That step might need to be done this way, if you get an error message:

 ```
-    $ sudo npm install -g akashacms
+    $ sudo npm install -g akashacms-cli
 ```

 The AkashaCMS website gives some additional steps resulting in a sample website, so you can see its ability to build websites.
 However, for the purpose of building electronic books we have a couple sample books available for you to build.

 ## Installing AkashaEPUB

 You don't install AkashaEPUB separately.
-Instead, it's installed as a plugin to an AkashaCMS workspace, in the AkashaCMS `config.js`.
+Instead, it's installed as a plugin to an AkashaCMS workspace.
+In a normal AkashaCMS workspace, the plugins are declared in a `config.js` file.
+AkashaEPUB supports an extremely simplified configuration method, that can exist entirely within a streamlined `Gruntfile.js`.

 To make it easier to get started with AkashaEPUB, a skeleton book has been created in the [github.com/akashacms/epub-skeleton](https://github.com/akashacms/epub-skeleton) repository.
 It has all the basic elements of a "book" including a book cover image (of a skeleton).

+This is the recommended process for starting a new book:

 ```
     $ git clone https://github.com/akashacms/epub-skeleton.git